composer/composer/UPGRADE-2.0.md

 - Dispatches PRE_OPERATIONS_EXEC with the full list of operations to be executed
 - Downloads all the packages not in cache yet in parallel (dispatching PRE_FILE_DOWNLOAD for those not in cache yet)
-- It then iterates over all packages and executes updates/installs/uninstalls in parallel (dispatching PRE_PACKAGE_INSTALL/UPDATE/UNINSTALL then POST_PACKAGE_\* but one package started last may finish installing before another is done for example).
+- It then iterates over all packages and executes updates/installs/uninstalls in parallel (dispatching `PRE_PACKAGE_INSTALL`/`UPDATE`/`UNINSTALL` then `POST_PACKAGE_*` but one package started last may finish installing before another is done for example).

 ## For Composer repository implementors